Results not the only parameter to judge leadership skills: Kohli backs under-fire Williamson

 “I don’t think leadership can always be determined by the results.
 It’s also about how you can get the team together and get the guys functioning under you as well, which I think Kane has done wonderfully well.

 “He has the respect of his team-mates and he has the trust of his team-mates, is what I can see, and he’s also a very, very smart cricketer.
-If a team outplays you, you have to accept it as a collective failure, and not a lack of leadership or captaincy, is what I think.
+If a team outplays you, you have to accept it as a collective failure, and not a lack of leadership or captaincy, is what I think,” he added.

 Kohli said Willamson should not be forced into a decision and he should have the freedom to make a choice.